Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 ### Chapter 11: Partitioning

 46. **Q:** What is Partitioning in databases and data storage?
-46. **A:** Partitioning is a way to split data into multiple groups in order to query more effectively while pruning more data, partitioning is also used to distribute a database.

 47. **Q:** What are some common partitioning criteria?
-47. **A:** Range partitioning, List partitioning, composite partitioning, hash partitioning and round robin.

 48. **Q:** What is a Partition Key?
-48. **A:** partition key is the key according to which we partition the data which decides to which partition the record belongs.

 49. **Q:** Can you explain Partition Pruning?
-49. **A:** Partition pruning is when we search less data using the partitions, example, if we partition by date (default partition on many db's) and search for everything in the last year, we won't need to search through all the records that date years back and instead we will prune them and search only the partition which contains the last year.

 50. **Q:** How is datetime-based partitioning used in real-world scenarios?
-50. **A:** Datetime based partitioning is the default partitioning method on many databases, an example for real world use is timescaleDB which is a superset of postgresql which partitions based on datetime with compression and additional indexing by datetime which allows for very fast time series data analysis

 ### Chapter 12: Kerberos Authentication